rsharar/bamazon/README.md

 # bamazon

-This is command line application that allows uses Node.js and MySQL to allow a user to manage an item inventory.
+This is command line application that uses Node.js and MySQL to allow a user to manage an item inventory.
 The user will be able to execute four functions:
 * viewProducts: see all items currently in the inventory
 * viewLowInventory: see all items with quantity < 5
 * addInventory: add user-determined number of items to the inventory of a chosen product